tcltk/tklib/modules/wcb/README.txt

     insertion cursor in a Tk or tile entry, BWidget Entry, Tk or tile spinbox, tile combobox, text, or ctext widget is moved?
-  - How to define a command to be called automatically when selecting a listbox element, a tablelist row or cell, or a range of characters in a text or ctext widget?
+  - How to define a command to be called automatically when selecting a listbox element, a tablelist row or cell, a tile treeview item, or a range of characters in a text or ctext widget?
-  - How to protect any or all items of a listbox or a range of characters in a text or ctext widget from being selected?
+  - How to protect any or all items/elements of a listbox, tablelist, or tile treeview, or a range of characters in a text or ctext widget from being selected?

 In most books, FAQs, newsgroup articles, and widget sets, you can find INDIVIDUAL solutions to some of the above problems by means of widget